nickyiliwang0000/h/applied-javascript/regular-expressions.md

 would make the email address unusuable (e.g. `pilarsantiagojmail.ca`,  `pilarsantiago@jmailca` or  `@jmail.ca`).

 > Regular expressions are used in lots of programming languages, not just in JavaScript.
+While in some situations you may be able to use string methods like `.split()` to parse strings they are certain scenarios where these string methods will not be flexible enough to accomplish the task.
+For example, you may want to determine if a string contains only letter and numbers and no spaces or special characters.
+Without using Regex, you would have to loop over the each character in the string and check if it fits the criteria and then return a new string.
+With regex, you can accomplish the same task much more easily.

 ## Regex syntax
 In JavaScript, regexes can be created in two different ways.
 The most common way is to use a _regular expression